Powertr1p/gitignore/README.md

 # A collection of `.gitignore` templates

-For more information about how `.gitignore` files work, and how to use them, the following resources are a great place to start:

 - The [Ignoring Files chapter][chapter] of the [Pro Git][progit] book.
 - The [Ignoring Files article][help] on the GitHub Help site.
 - The [gitignore(5)][man] manual page.